Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Ingress/2-getting-started-ingress.md

 # Getting Started

-If you've made it here, you should already have a general understanding about [Ingress objects and how they use {{mids}}](1-overview-ingress.md) and you're ready to get started developing your **Ingress** solution.
+If you've made it here, you should already have a general understanding about [how the Ingress resource relates to {{mids}}](1-overview-ingress.md) and you're ready to get started developing your **Ingress** solution.

 ## High-level Process